 Outside the Church

-At the head of the North aisle stands a case containing the altar frontal embroidered by Abigail Prowse.
-She was the daughter of Dr George Hooper (Bishop of Bath and Wells 1704 - 1727) and widow of John Prowse (who died of smallpox on 1710).
+At the head of the north aisle stands a case containing the altar frontal embroidered by Abigail Prowse.
+She was the daughter of Dr George Hooper (Bishop of Bath and Wells 1704 - 1727) and widow of John Prowse (who died of smallpox in 1710).
 The frontal depicts the altar furnishings of that time and took her ten years to embroider.

 The pews are Victorian, and the end designs include an alarmingly lifelike head of St John the Baptist on a platter.

 At the end of the south-east Chapel (the Lady Chapel) is a remarkable monument of 1668, to Anne Prowse.
 The figure has recently been restored and is now close to its original colours, but the rash of cherubs and angels (or are they mermaids?) is quite overpowering.
 The angel on top has lost his trumpet.
 The window above was given in memory of Ann Hippisley in 1897.
 The three panels depict the Annunciation, the Adoration of the Magi and, in the centre, the Presentation in the Temple.

 The pillar in the chapel is pierced by a squint.
 In the 13th century building this would have given a direct view of the altar from outside for those, such as lepers, who were not allowed inside the church.

 The Lady Chapel is used regularly for services.

 In the crossing is a fine fan-